skx/overseer/README.md

 * `purppura-bridge.go`
   * This forwards each test-result to a [purppura host](https://github.com/skx/purppura/)

+**NOTE**: The `input` field will be updated to mask any password options which have been submitted with the tests.

 ## Configuration File

 If you prefer to use a configuration-file over the command-line arguments that is supported.
-Each of the subcommands can process a JSON-based configuration file, if it is present.
+Each of the subcommands can process an optional JSON-based configuration file.

 The configuration file will override the default arguments, and thus cannot easily be set by a command-line flag itself.
-Instead you should export the environmental variable OVERSEER with the path to a suitable file.
+Instead you should export the environmental variable `OVERSEER` with the path to a suitable file.

 For example you might run: